A second chance for displaced and refugee women in Cameroon

 SCE participants are offered training in practical skills that can lead to entrepreneurship and income generation, such as tailoring, animal husbandry and crop farming.
 After their training, they are provided with a start-up kit so that they can start their own businesses and become self-employed.

-Life skills training and support is an important component of the programme and around 5,000 participants have had their self-confidence boosted as a result.
+Life skills training and support is an important component of the programme, boosting participants' self-confidence and enabling them to carry on and complete their training.

-More recently, over 100 women with incomplete schooling have enrolled in formal education and been supported to take GCE exams.
+Over 100 young women with incomplete schooling enrolled in formal education and were supported to take GCE exams.

 Over 400 women have been provided with ID cards and birth certificates to enable their participation in SCE and wider society.